Poniatowa: Early history

-Exact date of establishment of Poniatowa is not known, however, it must have existed before the year 1382, because on September 2, 1382, the Starosta of Lublin issued a document co-signed by a man named Gotard, who was the owner of a village named Poniatowa.
-After King Casimir III the Great annexed Red Ruthenia into Poland (1340s), the region became populated with settlers from other parts of Lesser Poland.
-In the 15th century, some 178 new villages were founded in the Land of Lublin.
-They were owned by the noble families, who were supposed to answer royal call in case of an armed conflict (see Pospolite ruszenie).
+Exact date of establishment of Poniatowa is not known, however, it must have existed before 1382, because on September 2, 1382, the Starosta of Lublin issued a document co-signed by a man named Gotard, who was the owner of a village named Poniatowa.
 By the early 16th century, Poniatowa was under the authority of a Castellan from nearby Wąwolnica.
 It was administratively located in the Lublin Voivodeship in the Lesser Poland Province.

-In the Polish–Lithuanian Commonwealth Poniatowa remained a village, which was part of Lublin Voivodeship.
-It belonged to the aristocratic Poniatowski family, which gave Poland its last king – Stanisław August Poniatowski.
+Poniatowa remained a village and belonged to the aristocratic Poniatowski family, which gave Poland its last king – Stanisław August Poniatowski.
 The family gave its name to the settlement, although by the time Poniatowskis got to prominence its members were living elsewhere.
-The village was in private hands until the mid-19th century, when, after the Partitions of Poland, it became part of the Russian-controlled Congress Poland.
+The village was in private hands until the mid-19th century.
 The Bull ("Ciołek" in Polish) which appears on the town's coat of arms is borrowed from one of the Poniatowskis heraldic designs.
+Poniatowa was annexed by Austria in the Third Partition of Poland in 1795.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, it became part of Russian-controlled Congress Poland.

 20th century

 According to the 1921 census, the population of Poniatowa was exclusively Polish by nationality and Roman Catholic by confession.

-The present town of Poniatowa was founded in the late 1930s, to house arriving workers of the new telecommunications equipment factory PZT (Zaklady Tele i Radiotechniczne - Filia nr 2), construction of which began in 1937.
+The present town of Poniatowa was founded in the late 1930s, to house arriving workers of the new telecommunications equipment factory PZT (Zakłady Tele i Radiotechniczne - Filia nr 2), construction of which began in 1937.
 The factory was part of the Central Industrial Region, and was to supply radio equipment to the Polish Army.
-First buildings of the new town were put up in 1939, just before the outbreak of World War II and the German conquest of Poland.
-During the German occupation, the already erected factory was used by the Nazis to support the war effort using slave labor.
+First buildings of the new town were put up in 1939, just before the outbreak of World War II and the German-Soviet invasion of Poland.